Visual Communication:

 Visual Language

-Visual language takes you back to the very basics of graphic design - using dots, lines, form, placement and colour.
+Visual language takes you back to the very basics of graphic communication - using dots, lines, form, placement, symbolism and colour.
 These sessions will be hands on and off the computer and are a fun, interactive introduction or reminder of the fundamental principles of visual communication.

 Practice Module